 Fibromuscular dysplasia care at Mayo Clinic

 - Your Mayo Clinic care team.
-Multidisciplinary teams involved in your care at Mayo Clinic include doctors trained in medical and surgical diagnosis and treatment of heart and blood vessel diseases (cardiologists and cardiovascular surgeons) and other specialists.
+Multidisciplinary teams involved in your care at Mayo Clinic include doctors trained in medical and surgical diagnosis and treatment of heart and blood vessel diseases (vascular medicine specialists, vascular and endovascular surgeons, cardiologists, and cardiovascular surgeons) and other specialists.

 - Efficient system.
 A detailed itinerary for appointments, tests and procedures lets you make the most of your time at the clinic.
 Mayo staff runs all tests and labs at Mayo Clinic, which means tests taken in the morning can be reviewed the same afternoon.
 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.